amangupta25/deCODE/README.md

 - Water Level - There are drastic changes in water level in several wells just before a major earthquake.
 - Radon Gas - Radon is a radioactive gas which is discharged from rock masses prior to earthquake.
 - Oil Wells - Large scale fluctuations of oil flow from oil wells prior to earthquakes were reported at many places
-- Changes in Seismic Wave Velocity -
+- Changes in Seismic Wave Velocity - Seismologists have found that this lead time began to decrease significantly for days, weeks and even months before the earthquake.

 ## Prediction Models
 These pre-stages data can be treated as parameters into our prediction model.